JanHerca/urantiapedia/output/wikijs/es/article/Georges_Michelson_Dupont/Encuentro_14_Mayo_1999_En_Dakar_1a_Parte.md

 ## Canto dedicado al Ajustador

-“You are my night
+«You are my night
 You are my days
 You are my miracle
-In so many ways you give hope”
+In so many ways you give hope»

 **I.**